ccann/qidev/README.md

 $ sudo python setup.py install
 ```

-You're going to need naoqi/lib in your PYTHONPATH.
+You're going to need naoqi (in choregraphe/lib) in your PYTHONPATH.
 If you use fish shell you can
 add the following to your config.fish:

 ```sh